-The art collections at Wawel Castle include the world-famous portrait of "Lady with an Ermine" by Leonardo da Vinci, arguably the most valuable work of art present in Krakow.
-You will see the marvellous painting displayed in a separate chamber, along with a number of showpieces by Eugene Delacroix or Pieter Coecke van Aelst.
+The art collections at the Palace of the Princes Czartoryski Museum include the world-famous portrait of "Lady with an Ermine" by Leonardo da Vinci, arguably the most valuable work of art present in Krakow.

 "Lady with an Ermine" is an oil work created on a walnut wooden panel, depicting 16-year-old Cecilia Gallerani